The Core Program

 - Therapeutic Riding Center

 The goal of the academic program is to inspire students and provide opportunities for growth through actively engage them in intellectual exploration.
 Three afternoons each week are dedicated to academic learning with a wide variety of courses available including Hebrew, Jewish and Zionist topics, and popular general studies courses.
-The range of courses offered on Aardvark allows students to choose courses that interest them and advance you in your college career.
+The range of courses offered on Aardvark allows students to choose courses that are of interest as well as courses that will advance their academic careers.

 Through a partnership with the American Jewish University in Los Angeles, Aardvark Israel gap year participants may earn up to 15 credits per semester (up to 30 credits per year.)
 A minimum final high school GPA of 2.0 is required for credit eligibility.
 Those students who successfully complete the course requirements will be able to request to transfer their credit to their desired university following their semester/year in Israel.
 Students may also choose to audit their courses.
 Transcripts for courses taken as part of Aardvark Israel are issued by the American Jewish University which is fully accredited by the Western Association of Schools and Colleges (WASC), the same agency that accredits UCLA, Stanford, and all other recognized colleges and universities in the Western United States.
 For more information about the American Jewish University, please visit their website at www.aju.edu.